Examinations for 2023/2024

 On the Day of the Exam

-You MUST arrive at least 10 MINUTES before the exam start time listed on your timetable.
+You MUST arrive at least 30 MINUTES before the exam start time listed on your timetable.
 The Joint Council for Qualifications (JCQ) who oversee how exams are run in all schools, have produced guidelines as to what is expected of you and how your exam will be run.
+You can read the requirements in this document:

-The JCQ documents are listed below.
+Documents issued by JCQ that are relevant to ALL students are listed below.
 It is your responsibility to read them and be aware of the rules and regulations.
 Copies of these documents are available on the exam noticeboards outside the Hall and Gym.

-Please check your ROOM and SEAT number on the seating plans lists which are placed on the exam noticeboards before the exam is scheduled to begin.
-There could possibly be last minute changes to rooms listed on your individual exam timetable.
+Before the exam, check your ROOM and SEAT number on the seating plan lists which are placed on the exam noticeboards in the corridor near Student Services before the exam is scheduled to begin.
+There could possibly be last minute changes to the desk number or rooms listed on your individual exam timetable.

-- a transparent pencil case (pens must be black ink or black biro – bring spares with you)
+- a transparent pencil case (pens must be black ink or black biro – bring spares with you.
+No other colours are allowed because most exam papers are now scanned, and electronic scanners can only read black ink.)

 - HB pencil(s) and a pencil sharpener